Andresmup/github-foundations/11_PULL_REQUESTS/Readme.md

 5. Navigate to the conversation where you want to link to the code snippet.
 6. Paste your permalink into a comment, and click `Comment`.

-## COMMITING CHANGES IN PR BRANCH FROM A FORL
+## COMMITING CHANGES IN PR BRANCH FROM A FORK

 You can commit changes on a pull request branch that was created from a fork of your repository with permission from the pull request creator.